PixelExperience/official_devices/README.md

 2.5 - The maintainers must keep authorship of git commits that are pushed, mandatory for all repository.
 Force-pushes are acceptable.

 2.6 - Relationships fights can be done in PM on Telegram or XDA.

+2.7 - The maintainers mustn't add any features in their device specific packages, eg. configpanel, XiaomiParts, etc., like KCAL, enforce Camera API2 label, etc., except those that are device specific and available at stock firmware, eg. Alert Slider and Offscreen gestures for some OnePlus Devices, Dirac options, Fp gestures and MotoActions for Motorola Devices.

 ### 3. Hosting